mngibso/box-manage/README.md

 ## Yeoman

-# Box
+## Box

-Allow users to upload/download files on behalf of a box user.  see Provisioning https://developers.box.com/provision/
+Allow users to upload/download files on behalf of a box user.
+See Provisioning https://developers.box.com/provision/  The Box feature that allows this is only available for paid accounts.